solar-society/solar-society.github.io/_pages/members.md

 </div>

 <p>
-<a href="https://sungheeyun.github.io/">Sunghee</a> is Co-founder / CTO
+<a href="https://sungheeyun.github.io/">Sunghee</a> is a Co-founder &amp; CTO
 @
 <a href="https://sungheeyun-erudio.github.io/">Erudio Bio, Inc., CA, USA</a>,
 an Advisor and Evangelist
 @
 <a href="https://www.cryptolab.co.kr/en/home/">CryptoLab, Inc.</a>,
-a <a href="https://www.salzburgglobal.org/multi-year-series/kfas/pageId/10834">KFAS-Salzburg Global Leadership Initiative Fellow</a>
+a <a href="https://www.salzburgglobal.org/news/latest-news/article/introducing-the-second-cohort-of-the-kfas-salzburg-global-leadership-initiative">KFAS-Salzburg Global Leadership Initiative Fellow</a>
 @
 <a href="https://www.salzburgglobal.org/">Salzburg Global Seminar, Salzburg, Austria</a>,
 an Adjunct Professor